edge-servers/immunity-controller/README.rst

     echo './sshkey' | ssh-keygen -t rsa -b 4096 -C "immunity"

-2. Save SSH private key in OpenWISP (access credentials)
+2. Save SSH private key in Immunity (access credentials)
 ########################################################

 .. image:: https://raw.githubusercontent.com/immunity/immunity-controller/docs/docs/add-ssh-credentials-private-key.png
-  :alt: add SSH private key as access credential in OpenWISP
+  :alt: add SSH private key as access credential in Immunity

-From the first page of OpenWISP click on "Access credentials", then click on the **"ADD ACCESS CREDENTIALS"** button in the upper right corner (alternatively, go to the following URL: ``/admin/connection/credentials/add/``).
+From the first page of Immunity click on "Access credentials", then click on the **"ADD ACCESS CREDENTIALS"** button in the upper right corner (alternatively, go to the following URL: ``/admin/connection/credentials/add/``).